Is Empathy Part Of Your COVID-19 Response Plan?

 • Action.
 What should be done?

-These 7 categories will trigger a variety of questions which can start with one high-level question and then drill down as needed to test credibility, find assumption, or gain information.
+These 7 categories will trigger a variety of questions which can start with one high-level question and then drill down as needed to test credibility, find assumptions, or gain information.

 In order to frame these precision questions, we need to practice empathy which will create and nurture intentional thinkers who will ask tough questions and empower individuals around them to think creatively and deliver meaningful impact to the world.